Rogue Trader Kibellah Build Guide (Patch 1.6)

-TL;DR: entity:kibellah is the Void Shadows DLC's Death Cult Assassin, locked to the entity:assassin archetype and built around mobile melee burst.
+TL;DR: Kibellah is the Void Shadows DLC's Death Cult Assassin, locked to the Assassin archetype and built around mobile melee burst.
 Pump Weapon Skill and Agility, send her into the enemy backline, chain her combos, and delete a priority target before it ever acts.
-She is top-tier melee, edged out only by a entity:bladedancer protagonist.
+She is top-tier companion melee, and Patch 1.6 made her better: the Assassin archetype got a direct buff, and Aim for the Opening now fires on additional and interrupt turns.
+The free party-wide respec from 1.6 is your window to rebuild her cleanly.

 Who Kibellah Is